geb/geb/doc/manual/src/chapters/040-pages.md

 > If using Groovy 1.7, the use of `assert` in “at” checkers is recommended because you get the benefit of Groovy's expressive assert output.

 As mentioned previously, when a content template defines a “to” option of more than one page the page's `verifyAt()` method is used to determine which one of the pages to use.
-In this situation, any `AssertionError`'s thrown by at checkers are supressed.
+In this situation, any `AssertionError`s thrown by at checkers are suppressed.

 The “at” checker is evaluated against the page instance, and can access defined content or any other variables or methods…